spring-projects-experimental/spring-boot-thin-launcher/README.md

 building and running the same app repeatedly, it should be faster after the first time, or if the local repo is already warm.

-The local repository can be re-located by setting a System property "main.root".
+The local repository can be re-located by setting a System property "thin.root".
 For example to use the current directory:

 ```
-$ java -Dmain.root=. -jar app/target/*.jar
+$ java -Dthin.root=. -jar app/target/*.jar
 ```

-This will download all the dependencies to `${main.root}/repository`, and look for Maven settings in `${main.root}/settings.xml`.
+This will download all the dependencies to `${thin.root}/repository`, and look for Maven settings in `${thin.root}/settings.xml`.

-You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property "main.dryrun" (to any value).
+You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property "thins.dryrun" (to any value).
 In fact, since you don't need the application code for this (except the `META-INF/lib.properties`), you could run only the launcher, or the wrapper, which might be a useful trick for laying down a file system